OWASP/www-policy/operational/events.md

 ## Marketing

 Event Teams are responsible for the majority of marketing activities promoting their event.
 Additionally the Team is responsible for ensuring event website content is current and when requested, must provide administrative access to OWASP staff.
-The Foundation may offer shared services like web hosting and when available should be used by the Event team.
+Where possible, the Foundation will offer shared services like web hosting and when available should be used by the Event team.
 Event Team Leaders will provide content for the ticketing/registration site no later than 15 days prior to registration launch date.

 The Foundation will provide social media and email support where possible.